Is Anaesthesia – Free Dentistry the Right choice for Your Pet?

 - Treatment Dentals – where dental disease is already present.
 This is you visiting your dentist because you are experiencing Dental pain or discomfort.
 Usually this will mean a filling or some other form of dental treatment.
 Your Dentist will take X-rays to reveal the real cause of the problem so the right treatment can be prescribed.

 Any treatment your Dentist does will likely involve some pain control.
 While humans don’t need a General Anaesthetic for most procedures – we do have the benefit of local anaesthesia for the uncomfortable or more painful procedures.
-Local anesthesia works just fine for us because as long as we don’t feel the pain – we’re happy to keep our mouth wide open and still to allow the dentist to do the work.
+Local anaesthesia works just fine for us because as long as we don’t feel the pain – we’re happy to keep our mouth wide open and still to allow the dentist to do the work.

 Animals aren’t so compliant which is why they need Full Anaesthesia.